sebastianbertoli/minimal-mistakes/_posts/2018-01-11-human-mobility.md

 Using the radius of gyration measure we could now start characterising the mobility patterns of our users more precisely... but let that be the topic for a new notebook. :-)

-**Thanks for reading this far**.
-If you found this notebook useful feel free to [follow me on the web](http://www.sebastianbertoli.net/).
+**Thank you for reading this far**.
+If you have found this notebook useful feel free to [follow me on GitHub](https://github.com/sebastianbertoli/).
 Comments and feedback are always appreciated!
 {: .notice--info}

 <a id='acknowledgments'></a>